 Be Well! is a campus-wide initiative, owned by every member of the Salem College community.
 Through our unique and innovative wellness classes, campus-wide wellness initiatives, and community outreach efforts, the Office of Student Wellbeing leads the campus in creating a culture of wellbeing for students, faculty, and staff, and the greater Salem Community.

-The Office of Counseling Services is dedicated to continuing to support and provide services for students dealing with emotional and mental health concerns.
-The health and safety of our community is a priority as we adapt to the COVID-19 threat.
-Therefore, Counseling Services will provide teletherapy, virtual outreach activities and programs, and online psychoeducational groups, as well as collaborate with The Office of Wellbeing and Salem’s student organizations to ensure that students are supported as we adjust to the “new normal.”
+The Office of Counseling Services is dedicated to supporting and providing services for students who are dealing with emotional and mental health concerns.
+The health and safety of our community remains a Counseling Services priority during the pandemic.
+To support students’ needs, Counseling Services will provide in-person counseling sessions, teletherapy options as needed, outreach activities and programs, and psychoeducational groups that abide by Salem’s Health and Safety Policies, as well as collaborate with the Office of Wellbeing and Salem’s student organizations to ensure that students are supported during this return to in-person learning.
 There will be continuous updates to keep students informed as additional information and resources develop.

-Employees (faculty and staff) and their immediate family members, including spouses and children living in their home, who need assistance with mental or emotional health may use the Salem-sponsored Employee Assistance Program (EAP).
+Employees and their immediate family members, including spouses and children living in their home, who need assistance with mental or emotional health may use the Salem-sponsored Employee Assistance Program (EAP).
 The EAP is a Salem-sponsored benefit that offers support resources and information, including counseling sessions, to address challenges and concerns.
 The free counseling services are available to full-time, benefit eligible employees.
 All employees can register an account through the guidance resources website to access toolkits and online resources.
 The EAP is a free service for employees and completely confidential.
-For more information about the EAP, please refer to the April 17, 2020 EAP email memo from the Office of Human Resources.
-A copy of the EAP email memo is also located in the COVID-19 HR Repository (Information, Updates, and Memos) at MySalem (my.salem.edu) under Services at the HR, Payroll, and Benefits tab.
+For more information about the EAP memo located in the COVID-19 HR Repository (Information, Updates, and Memos) at MySalem (my.salem.edu) under Services at the HR, Payroll, and Benefits tab.